ancient-empires-resources/js/README.md

 ## Ancient Empires 2

 The JS source codes are stored in the **AE2** directory.
 They are compressed into one single file called **all.min.js**.
-Hence you have to check out the **pretty-js.md** file to see how to convert the file into pretty format.
-The converted source code is stored in the **pretty.js** file.
+Hence you have to convert it to a pretty, readable format.
+You may read the **[pretty-js.md](https://github.com/ancient-empires-resources/js-Android/blob/main/pretty-js.md)** file to find out how to do this.
+The converted source code is stored in the **[pretty.js](https://github.com/ancient-empires-resources/js-Android/blob/main/AE2/pretty.js)** file.